Without Remorse: Plot

-Later, Kelly is approached by Admiral Maxwell to act as the pathfinder for the rescue mission on Zacharias and other American POWs, since he is familiar with the area from his days in the UDT and had previously gone behind enemy lines to rescue Maxwell's son.
-Kelly pauses his personal vendetta, and proceeds to Vietnam.
-A KGB mole informs the Soviets of the rescue mission, compromising it.
-However, Kelly manages to capture Grishanov while escaping from the camp, who is then used as leverage to negotiate the transfer of Colonel Zacharias and his fellow prisoners to the Hanoi Hilton, where they will be confirmed as alive and eventually returned.
+Kelly is recruited by Admiral Maxwell as a pathfinder for the rescue mission on Zacharias and other American POWs, since he had previously gone behind enemy lines to rescue Maxwell's son.
+However, an American mole informs the Soviets of the rescue mission, leading to the NVA moving the prisoners to a different location.
+Nevertheless, Kelly manages to capture Grishanov while he escapes from the camp.
+The Soviet colonel is then used as leverage to negotiate the transfer of Colonel Zacharias and his fellow prisoners to the Hanoi Hilton.

-Upon returning from Vietnam, Kelly finds out that Doris and her father Raymond had been killed and continues his mission.
-He finds out that the heroin processed by Tucker's drug ring was smuggled into the U.S. through the corpses of dead American soldiers, and also deduces that a corrupt police officer is on Tucker's payroll.
-Meanwhile, the CIA try to recruit him following his actions in Vietnam, and due to Kelly's difficult position, they agree to help him escape his legal troubles in return for the assassination of the mole who had jeopardized the Vietnam operation.
-Kelly forces the supposed mole, an aide to the Special Assistant to the National Security Advisor, to kill himself, inadvertently leaving the real mole, a Senate aide and anti-war activist, active.
-He then rushes to complete his vendetta, finally killing Tucker and his remaining cohorts.
-Corrupt police Lieutenant Mark Charon is incidentally murdered by the criminals.
+Returning from Vietnam, Kelly discovers that Doris and her father Raymond have been murdered and continues his mission.
+He also finds out that the heroin processed by Tucker's drug ring was smuggled into the U.S. through the corpses of American soldiers.
+Meanwhile, the CIA try to recruit him following his actions in Vietnam, but due to Kelly's difficult position, they agree to help him escape his legal troubles in return for the assassination of the mole who had jeopardized the Vietnam operation.
+Kelly forces the supposed mole, an aide to the Special Assistant to the National Security Advisor named Walter "Wally" Hicks, to kill himself, inadvertently leaving the real mole, a Senate aide and anti-war activist named Peter Henderson, in place.
+Kelly then rushes to complete his vendetta by killing Tucker, his partner Tony Piaggi, and corrupt police lieutenant Mark Charon.

-Ryan deduces that Kelly is the vigilante targeting drug dealers and their corrupt police partners.
-He confronts him on his boat, where Kelly confesses.
-He bargains with the detective for one more hour of liberty before being arrested; Ryan agrees, but Kelly fakes his death by capsizing his boat.
-He is then rescued by his CIA superiors, who recruit him under his new identity as John Clark.
-He quietly resumes contact with O'Toole and marries her.
+Ryan finds out that Kelly is the vigilante targeting drug dealers and his colleague Charon.
+He confronts him on his boat, where Kelly bargains for an hour's head start before he arrests him.
+Ryan agrees, and Kelly fakes his death by capsizing his boat near a cargo ship at the Chesapeake Bay.
+He is then extracted by his CIA superiors, who officially recruit him under his new identity as John Clark.
+Kelly quietly resumes contact with O'Toole and marries her.
 Three years later, Zacharias and his fellow POWs are released after the end of the American involvement in the Vietnam War.